laurolins/nanocube/README.md

 ### Sliding Window

-We can now use the *sliding window* option `-v <number>` to indicate we are only interested in the most recent records in time.
-For example if we have the data binned in hours we might use the option `-v 24` to keep a 1-day sliding window of data relative to the time bin of the most recent record that was streamed into the nanocube.
+We can now use the *sliding window* option `-w <number>` to indicate we are only interested in the most recent records in time.
+For example if we have the data binned in hours we might use the option `-w 24` to keep a 1-day sliding window of data relative to the time bin of the most recent record that was streamed into the nanocube.
 In order to have a simple and efficient implementation we guarantee that all